pyinat/pyinaturalist/docs/user_guide.md

 - Validation for multiple-choice parameters (for example, `quality_grade`)

 And more, depending on the function.
-See the {ref}`reference` section for a complete list of functions available.
+See the {ref}`reference-docs` section for a complete list of functions available.

 ## Responses
 API responses are returned as JSON, with some python type conversions applied (similar to the request